yabozdar/megaText/README.md

 # megaText

-A simple text editor to write nofty notes.
+A simple text editor to write nifty notes.